TreasureProject/magicswap/README.md

 cp .env.sample .env
 ```

-Fill in the `ALCHEMY_KEY` environment variable with your own API key.
+Fill in the environment variables with your own API keys and enpoints.

 Install dependencies: